To diagnose type 2 diabetes, you'll be given a:

 A1C levels need to be checked between two and four times a year.
 Your target A1C goal may vary depending on your age and other factors.
 However, for most people, the American Diabetes Association recommends an A1C level below 7 percent.
 Ask your doctor what your A1C target is.

 Compared with repeated daily blood sugar tests, A1C testing better indicates how well your diabetes treatment plan is working.
-An elevated A1C level may signal the need for a change in your medication or meal plan.
+An elevated A1C level may signal the need for a change in your medication, meal plan or activity level.

 In addition to the A1C test, the doctor will take blood and urine samples periodically to check your cholesterol levels, thyroid function, liver function and kidney function.
 The doctor will also assess your blood pressure.
 Regular eye and foot exams also are important.